CS 112

 Assignments

-Weekly assignments will help you develop a working knowledge of the concepts presented in class.
-Assignments will typically be distributed in Lab on Wednesday and due on Friday of the following week, and will include exercises that you will begin in Lab, as well as extended programming problems.
-Some assignments will also include questions about MATLAB that you will explore through online and print documentation sources.
-Assignment handouts will be posted in the course syllabus.
+Assignment handouts will be posted on the course schedule page.
 You should always submit both a hardcopy of your assignment solutions and a softcopy (i.e., electronic copy) of all of your code to the appropriate drop folder.
 More detailed instructions for submitting assignments will be presented in Lab and included on each assignment.

 Final Project